mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 * Using configuration management tools to automate deployment
 * And loads more!

-You may be using Django to learn those skills.
-If so,
-that's awesome and good luck!
-But if your primary goal is to get your application out into the world, then these tasks are a huge drag on your productivity.

 Let's contrast this
 with Heroku.
 Because Heroku is a PaaS,